pqaidevteam/pqai/docs/README-API.md

 | --------- | ------ | ------------- | ------------- |
 | `pn`      | String | Patent Number | `US7654321B2` |

-NOTE: Authentication token is NOT required for this route.

 ### 12. Get a thumbnail of a patent's drawing

 Route: `/patents/:pn/thumbnails/:n`

-Request type: `GET`
+NOTE: Authentication token is NOT required for this route.

 Response type: `PNG` image (binary)